ADHD Therapy

 Positive Traits of ADHD

-Though often overlooked, children with ADHD come with its own bag of goodies.
+Though often overlooked, children with ADHD come with its own golden bag of goodies.
 They are usually

 • sensitive and kind (they have a heart of gold!)